PrimeTimeTran/j-Portfolio/_posts/2020-10-13-start-with-one-task.markdown

 project-date: October 2020
 client: Personal Development
 title: What is a good way to start your day?
-tags: Sprint-Planning
+tags: Personal-Development
-categories: Sprint-Planning
+categories: Personal-Development
-description: "How to sprint plan"
+description: "How to start with one task"
 ---

 ## Overview

 Organize the team to outline the tasks to do within the upcoming 2 weeks.